mrityunjay0/GIT_COMMANDS/readme.md

 git switch <name>   (it switches to <name> branch) git switch -c <name>    (it creates and switches to <name> branch) git checkout <name>     (it switches to <name> branch)

+        GIT COMMANDS FOR MERGING

+git checkout <name>     (for switching to the branchh in which you wants to mearge the branch file)

+git merge <name>        (merging the <name> file to the present working branch)